-Cove In 2015 Amy's Grove, a 51-acre property, was donated to the District.
+Cove is a 51-acre property which was donated to the District in 2015.
 The District has an option to expand Amy's Grove through the purchase of an additional 164 acres and accepting a donation of an additional 7 acres.
 To the west is The Cove which was owned by the Girl Scouts of Northern California.
 In 2016 the District purchased this 160-acre rustic camp on Mt.
 Veeder.
 The Cove is located at the peak of Mt.

 Veeder and boasts 360-degree views.
 Both properties burned in the 2017 firestorm with The Cove suffering the greatest damage.
 The District plans to replace campground improvements so it can continue to be used by Girl Scouts, Boy Scouts and other groups.

 Suscol Headwaters Preserve encompasses 709 acres and includes the upper watershed of Suscol Creek.
 Land acquisition was obtained with funding from the region's Priority Conservation Area (PCA) program, and from mitigation funds required for the Highway 12 improvements.
-The PCA program for funding is managed by the Napa Valley Transportation Authority, the Metropolitan Transportation Commission and the Association of Bay Area Governments.
+The PCA program for funding is managed by the Napa Valley Transportation Authority, the Metropolitan Transportation Commission and the Association of Bay Area governments.

 The Napa Valley Transportation Authority was an instrumental partner in obtaining both the PCA and Highway 12 mitigation funds.
 In addition to providing watershed protection, endangered species are protected along with a Native American cultural site.
 The Bay Area Ridge Trail can be extended an additional five miles through the Preserve.
 The District plans to reduce soil erosion, construct several miles of trails and a trailhead staging area to provide public access.
 The estimate for these projects is \$500,000.

 Putah Creek Land Bank (Spanish Valley, Crystal Flats and Stone Corral) consists of 2,790 acres of land bank in the Lake Berryessa area.
 Spanish Valley encompasses 1,900 acres south of Lake Berryessa Estates and links together several hundred acres of federal government land.
 Crystal Flats consists of 684 acres along the Putah Creek and includes an unimproved campground.
 Stone Corral has a boat launch.
-The District plans to maintain the existing recreation uses enjoyed by property owners in the adjacent Lake Berryessa Estates, while eventually also providing for general public use.
+The District plans to maintain the existing recreation use for adjacent property owners and the public.

 Smittle Creek (Cedar Roughs) is a 443-acre land holding which protects natural habitat.
-The land holding will provide public access to the 6,500-acre Cedar Roughs Wilderness managed by the BLM.
+The land holding will provide public access to the 6,500-acre Cedar Roughs Wilderness managed by the Bureau of Land Management (BLM).
 The District plans to obtain Use Permits to construct trails and open the area to the public.
-Estimates of \$50,000 are needed to construct trails and obtain permits.
+Estimates of \$50,000 is needed to construct trails and obtain permits.